magifd2/md-to-slack/README.md

-# Markdown to Slack Converter
+# Markdown to Slack Block Kit Converter

 This tool converts Markdown text into Slack Block Kit JSON, suitable for use with the Slack API.